bheston1/CodingTracker/README.md

 # CodingTracker

 More SQLite practice in the form of a time tracker for coding sessions.

-Main purpose was to play around with DateTime to track sessions.
+Main purpose was to play around with DateTime a bit

 # Given Requirements:
  - [x] User should be able to log session times and view them with duration of session